Carnap/Carnap-Documentation/doc/qualitative.md

 #### Options and Attributes

-In addition to allowing for turning off submission with `submission="none"`, qualitative problems also have the following options.
+In addition to allowing for turning off submission with `submission="none"`, qualitative problems also have the following options, which can be configured using the `options` field, for example setting `options="exam"` or `options="exam check"`.
+See the general [pandoc](pandoc.md) documentation for more details.

 <div class="table">